kgrozdanovski/veml7700-esp-idf/README.md

 For debugging the communication with the sensor, a logic analyzer is strongly recommended.

 Alternatively, you may flash a tool such as [i2c_tools](https://github.com/espressif/esp-idf/tree/master/examples/peripherals/i2c/i2c_tools) to debug and scan your I2C bus.

+## Contributors

+Special thanks to [Jeroem Domburg](https://github.com/Spritetm) for his contributions and advice as well as the overall project review.